najamelan/ws_stream_tungstenite/README.md

 _ws_stream_tungstenite_ is about `AsyncRead`/`AsyncWrite`, so we only accept binary messages.
 If we receive a websocket text message, that's considered a protocol error.

 For detailed instructions, please have a look at the API docs for [`WsStream`].
-Especially at the impls for AsyncRead/Write, which detail all possible errors you can get.
+Especially at the impls for `AsyncRead`/`AsyncWrite`, which detail all possible errors you can get.

+Since `AsyncRead`/`AsyncWrite` only allow `std::io::Error` to be returned and on the stream some errors might not be fatal, but codecs will often consider any error to be fatal, errors are returned out of band through pharos.
+You should observe the `WsStream` and in the very least log any errors that are reported.

 ### Limitations